juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 ### Update Mount Image via Environment Variables (Deprecated) {#update-mount-image-csi-env}

-The CSI driver controls the default mount image through two environment variables: `JUICEFS_CE_MOUNT_IMAGE` and `JUICEFS_EE_MOUNT_IMAGE`.
+The CSI Driver controls the default mount image through two environment variables: `JUICEFS_CE_MOUNT_IMAGE` and `JUICEFS_EE_MOUNT_IMAGE`.
 When ConfigMap or other configurations are missing, these environment variables serve as default fallback values.
-For older CSI driver versions that don't yet support ConfigMap (versions before v0.24), you need to update these two environment variables in the CSI driver and restart both the CSI Node and CSI Controller components.
+For older CSI Driver versions that don't yet support ConfigMap (versions before v0.24), you need to update these two environment variables in the CSI Driver and restart both the CSI Node and CSI Controller components.

 :::tip
 After overriding the mount image, note the following:

 * Existing Mount Pods will not be affected.
 You need to either perform a rolling upgrade of the application Pod or delete and recreate the Mount Pod for it to use the new image.
-* Each time the CSI driver releases a new version, it routinely uses the current latest stable mount image as the value for this environment variable.
-Therefore, when [upgrading the CSI driver](./upgrade-csi-driver.md), it will automatically upgrade to the latest stable version of the mount image.
+* Each time the CSI Driver releases a new version, it routinely uses the current latest stable mount image as the value for this environment variable.
+Therefore, when [upgrading the CSI Driver](./upgrade-csi-driver.md), it will automatically upgrade to the latest stable version of the mount image.
 However, if you override the mount image in Values, this becomes a fixed configuration.
-Upgrading the CSI driver later will not bring along a mount image upgrade.
+Upgrading the CSI Driver later will not bring along a mount image upgrade.

 :::

-If you installed the CSI driver using Helm, modifying environment variables is very simple—just define them in Values:
+If you installed the CSI Driver using Helm, modifying environment variables is very simple—just define them in Values:

 ```yaml name="values-mycluster.yaml"
 defaultMountImage: